preethi-sv/Twitter-data-extraction/README.md

 # Twitter-data-extraction
 Extraction of data from Twitter.

-Programming language : JAVA
+Programming language : JAVA.
-IDE : Eclipse
+IDE : Eclipse.
-Name of the Twitter account used : Alexa
+Name of the Twitter account used : Alexa.
 Twitter App name : Twitter_Access_App_1

 Twitter4j library is downloaded from its official webpage and extracted after JDK and Eclipse IDE is installed.